 Greek oregano, unlike Mexican oregano, is a member of the mint family.
 Its flavor is decidedly different, milder and more floral.
-It’s also rich in phenolic compounds and flavonoids which may account for its potent antimicrobial and antioxidant activity.
-Moreover, preliminary research indicates that oregano may have an anti-proliferative effect on human breast cancer cells1, 2.
-It’s the potent essential oils of oregano that offer the most strongly medicinal effects.
-Indeed, oregano essential oil can be a potent tool in the control of food-borne pathogens like listeria3 and salmonella4.
+It's also rich in phenolic compounds and flavonoids which may account for its potent antimicrobial and antioxidant activity.
+Moreover, preliminary research indicates that oregano may have an anti-proliferative effect on human breast cancer cell.
+It's the potent essential oils of oregano that offer the most strongly medicinal effects.
+Indeed, oregano essential oil can be a potent tool in the control of food-borne pathogens like listeria and salmonella.
 You can learn more about the medicinal properties of common culinary plants here.

-- 1 head fresh garlic (peeled with cloves left whole, divided)
+- 1 head garlic (peeled with cloves left whole, divided)

 - 1 bunch fresh oregano (preferably Greek, divided)